ChicagoWorldcon/wellington/README.md

 This project is open source based on the Apache 2 Licence.
 You can read the terms of this in the [License](LICENSE) file distributed with this project.

+- Copyright 2019 AJ Esler
 - Copyright 2019 James Polley
 - Copyright 2019 Matthew B. Gray
 - Copyright 2019 Steven C Hartley

+We are so grateful to all our contributors for helping us make this project great.